pilotmoon/PopClip-Extensions/source/ChatGPTApp.popclipext/Readme.md

 # ChatGPT App

-This PopClip extension activates the ChatGPT Mac app and pastes the selected text into the current chat.
+This PopClip extension activates the ChatGPT Mac app and pastes the selected text.

+Options:

+- **Mode**: Choose where to paste the text: `New Chat` or `Current Chat`.
+- **Prompt**: Optional prompt to include in front of the selected text.
+For no prompt, leave this empty.

+## Notes

 - Author: Nick Moore
 - Icon: based on "openai" from Simple Icons (CC0)

 ## Changelog

+- 26 Jun 2024: Add new/current chat option, and prompt option
 - 16 May 2024: Initial release